-Experience the rich culture of the Balkans from this hotel’s site in Sofia, capital of Bulgaria
+Experience the rich culture of the Balkans from this hotel in Sofia, Bulgaria

-Ski or hike one of the beautiful trails in the nearby mountains of Vitosha.
-Or if shopping is your way to relax, then visit Paradise Centre, only 2 kilometres from the hotel’s location in Sofia.
+Go skiing or hike one of the beautiful trails in the nearby mountains of Vitosha.
+Or if shopping is your way to relax, then visit Paradise Center, only 2 kilometers from the hotel’s location in Sofia.
 Bulgaria has a deep history that you’ll find in places like St. Alexander Nevsky Cathedral, one of the largest cathedrals in the world, or Rila Monastery, built in the 10th century and listed as a UNESCO World Heritage site.
 You can also spend time practicing your swing at the golf courses of Pirin, Pravets and Saint Sofia.

 National Palace of Culture - 3 km

 Built for the 1300th anniversary of the country’s founding, Bulgaria’s National Palace of Culture is filled with the spirit of the Balkans.
-It is the largest multifunctional exhibition centre in southeastern Europe.
+It is the largest multifunctional exhibition center in southeastern Europe.

 The National Assembly of Bulgaria and the President’s Office - 4.6 km